SocietyForArtisticResearch/rc-pandoc-help/01-profile.md

 # My Profile

-The RC allows you to create a detailed public profile and gives you the opportunity to structure your objects in groups.
-Your profile where you create different types of objects and present yourself and your research content.
+The RC allows you to create a detailed public profile.

 ## CV

-### CV details
+### Description
-Here you can add a short text biography/CV, that other RC users will see when they visit your profile.
+Here you can add a short text (for example a biography), that other RC users will see when they visit your profile.
+To edit this text, click "edit profile", on your profile page and scroll down.

 ### Uploading a CV

-Next to the presentations of your artistic works and objects in the RC, it is possible to upload your own CV as PDF.
-In it, you can e.g. present your academic background or your list of publications without adding everything to your profile page.
+In addition to the profile description, it is possible to upload a more extended CV as PDF.
+To do so, click upload cv below your profile avatar.

 ![upload your cv](images/upload_cv.png "upload a cv")